data2health/contributor-attribution-model/docs/source/introduction.rst

 @@@@@@@@@@@@@

-**1. A Minimal Contribution Metadata Example:**
+**1. An Author Contribution to a Journal Article:**

-The example below shows metadata describing one author's contribution to the publication of a `journal article <https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1006186#authcontrib>`_, structured according to the CAM specification.
+This simple example includes minimal metadata describing one author's contribution to the publication of a `journal article <https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1006186#authcontrib>`_, structured according to the CAM specification.
 The record describes only the role the agent played, and the organiational context in which the contribution was made.

 ::

-	"id": "doi:10.1371/journal.pgen.1006186",
+	"id": "doi:10.1371/journal.pgen.1006186", # the Artifact
 	"type": "camo:Artifact",
 	"artifactType": "wd:Q18918145",
 	"label": "Epistatic Gene-Based Interaction Analyses for Glaucoma in eMERGE and NEIGHBOR Consortium", "dateCreated": "2016-09-13",
-	"qualifiedContribution": [
+	"qualifiedContribution": [  # the Contribution
                 {
 		"id": "ex:contribution001",
 		"type": "cro:Contribution",
-		"hadAgent":
+		"hadAgent":  # the Agent
 			{
 			"id": "ex:agent001",
 			"type": "camo:Agent",